willll67/datamodels/firebaserealtime.md

 Firebase Realtime is a commercial database which uses a document oriented data model.
 The website is:  https://firebase.google.com/products/realtime-database.
 It supports cloud and client/server model.
+Firebase Admin SDK and Python SDK libraries are the main way for Java and Python to access it.